top of page

 • Returning thermostats and GFCIs to their original settings

-• Leaving lights and locks in the same position as found upon arrival, and ensuring all water fixtures and appliances are turned off before we leave
+• Leaving lights and locks as found, and ensuring all water fixtures and appliances are turned off before we leave

 Our goal is to provide a respectful, efficient, and professional inspection experience.